Acting director of MOIT “no longer an employee,” Pugh’s spokesman says

 Departure of Evette Munro the latest leadership change at the long-troubled Mayor’s Office of Information Technology

 Above: After Jerome Mullen resigned in February, Evette Munro was made acting director of the Mayor’s Office of Information Technology. (http://mayor.baltimorecity.gov)

-Evette M. Munro, who took over as acting director of the Mayor’s Office of Information Technology (MOIT) after L. Jerome Mullen was escorted out of City Hall in February, has herself resigned or been asked to leave.
+Evette M. Munro, who took over as acting director of the Mayor’s Office of Information Technology (MOIT) after L. Jerome Mullen left his City Hall job in February, has herself resigned or been asked to leave.

 “General incompetence is why she was let go,” a source outside the Mayor’s office told The Brew.

 Munro said that accusation “is absolutely not true.”